|Nutrition Facts (per serving)|

 Remove the salmon from the brine (discard the brine).
 Rinse the salmon with clean water and let it drain.
 Pat dry with paper towels.

-Spray dehydrator racks with vegetable oil.
+Spray dehydrator racks with cooking spray.
 Place salmon strips on racks with enough space between them so they aren't touching each other so air can circulate.
-Sprinkle with cayenne pepper to taste.
-Dry to the desired doneness according to dehydrator manufacturer's recommendations.
+Sprinkle with cayenne pepper to taste, if using.
+Dry to the desired doneness according to the dehydrator manufacturer's recommendations.

 The salmon jerky may also be dried in the oven on its lowest setting or in a smoker.
 The drying time could take 8 hours or more, depending on the method and how dry you like the jerky.
 Store in an airtight container.